Kelly McGillis: Film

-In 1987, McGillis acted in the romance film Made in Heaven, directed by Alan Rudolph, which was produced by Lorimar Productions.

 McGillis played the part of caretaker for Miss Venable (Jessica Tandy) in 1988's The House on Carroll Street, which also starred Jeff Daniels.
-She overhears a suspicious conversation in the house next door and suspects that she's stumbled on a conspiracy to smuggle Nazi war criminals into the United States.

-After 1988's The Accused, she appeared in Cat Chaser with Peter Weller, a film she despised and which discouraged her from pursuing an acting career.
-McGillis appeared in dozens of television and film roles throughout the 1990s before taking a break from acting for a few years.
+At the same year, she also appeared in The Accused, where she played the role of Kathryn Murphy opposite Jodie Foster.
+After The Accused, she appeared in Cat Chaser with Peter Weller, a film which she despised and discouraged her from pursuing an acting career.
+McGillis later appeared in dozens of film and television roles throughout the 1990s before taking a break from acting for a few years.

 McGillis played the part of Babe Ruth's second wife, Claire Merritt Ruth, in The Babe (1992).
-From the late-1980s to the mid-1990s, McGillis appeared in Winter People (1989), and North (1994), her second Amish part in television or film, as well as several made-for-TV films.
+From the late-1980s to the mid-1990s, McGillis appeared in Winter People (1989) and North (1994), her second Amish part in film or television, as well as several made-for-TV movies.

-In 1999, McGillis co-starred with Val Kilmer (who plays Virgil, a blind man), for a second time as his over protective sister in At First Sight.

-She played the suspect in the disappearance of a young woman in The Monkey's Mask, an international lesbian cult film from 2000 starring Susie Porter.
-The film is based on the verse novel of the same name by Australian poet Dorothy Porter.
+In 1999, McGillis co-starred with Val Kilmer (who plays Virgil, a blind man) for the second time as his over protective sister in At First Sight.
+She played the suspect in the disappearance of a young woman in The Monkey's Mask (2000), an international lesbian cult film starring Susie Porter.
+The film is based on the novel of the same name by Australian poet Dorothy Porter.

 Television

 McGillis's early television roles included a part on the daytime soap One Life to Live in 1984.

 She starred in the 1984 television movie Sweet Revenge (also known as Bittersweet Revenge) with Alec Baldwin.
 Other television films during the 1980s included Private Sessions in 1985, and as a narrator in Santabear's First Christmas.
 She also narrated the documentary Out of Ireland for PBS in 1995.